ashishkulkarnii/quantum-gate-simulator/README.md

 # quantum-gate-simulator
-Simulates basic quantum gates such as the Hadarmart gate or the Pauli-X gate on a system of two qubits.
+Simulates basic quantum gates such as the Hadamard gate or the Pauli-X gate on a system of two qubits.